-There are initiatives in which a private company or a public institution performs a convening function.
-The initiative usually starts with the "convenor" putting new resources on the table for use by others on condition that they too contribute to the pot.
-One example came from our Ohio interviews: the Timken Company, a manufacturer of tapered bearings and of specialty steels, initiated a partnership with the University of Akron and transferred Timken's coatings laboratory, its equipment, and several of its key researchers to the university.
-With resources from the company, the university, and the state, new graduate degree programs are starting; a new consortium on coatings and engineered surfaces has been created that is open to other corporate members; and a set of promising coatings technologies that had been "stranded" in a bearings company can now be developed as potential start ups in which both the university and the corporate consortium members can invest.
-Potentially, companies from outside the region might join, but much of the value from participation will derive from face-toface presence in the labs at the University of Akron, from being able to use university labs (funded in part at least with public money) instead of keeping these facilities inhouse, and from the chance for local companies to hire graduates.
-Another example is the State of New York's investments in facilities for semiconductor manufacturing that bring together private companies, research laboratories and degree programs at the state university, and SEMATECH, an industrial consortium of leading semiconductor and semiconductor equipment manufacturers.
-Here the convenors hold out the lure not only of the use of common facilities and expensive equipment and training and proximity to cutting edge researchers, but also of participation in roadmapping new technologies, which lowers costs and risks for all the industry partners.
-In contrast to tax breaks, which many states hand out, new resources in these cases are embedded in institutions which do not stand or fall on the participation of any one member.
-"Convening" brings into existence new collaborations and new common resources.
+Another example came from our Ohio interviews: the Timken Company, a manufacturer of tapered bearings and of specialty steels, initiated a partnership with the University of Akron and transferred Timken's coatings laboratory, its equipment, and several of its key researchers to the university.
+With resources from the company, the university, and the state, new graduate degree programs are starting; a new consortium on coatings and engineered surfaces has been created that is open to other corporate members; and a set of promising coatings technologies that had been "stranded" in a bearings company can now be developed as potential start-ups in which both the university and the corporate consortium members can invest.
+Potentially, companies from outside the region might join, but much of the value from participation will derive from face-to-face presence in the labs at the University of Akron, from being able to use university labs (funded at least in part with public money) instead of keeping these facilities in-house, and from the chance for local companies to hire graduates.
+In these cases the "convenors" hold out the lure of the use of common facilities and expensive equipment and training and proximity to cutting edge researchers.
+In contrast to tax breaks, which many states hand out, new resources are embedded in institutions that do not stand or fall on the participation of any one member.